 Drummer Dave Koslosky began playing percussion in the elementary honors school band in 6th grade.
 He soon began taking private lessons from a well-known Detroit area percussionist in the early 70s.
 These lessons provided a good foundation on all percussion instruments such as xylophone and tympani.
 In Junior High school he started playing the drums, influenced by the big band jazz drummers Buddy Rich, Gene Krupa and Stan Levy.
 Although, Dave has been out of the music scene for a while he is excited to be back and part of the “Juke Dukes” – the real deal when it comes to blues!

-Bassist Mike Robbins bought his first guitar in 1967 at 11 and started his first band at 13.
-Heavily influenced initially by the rock and blues guitar and bass heroes of that era his range of influences steadily grew to include jazz, Motown and R&B while remaining firmly planted in the blues.
+Bassist Mike Robbins bought his first guitar at age 11 and started his first band at 13.
+Heavily influenced initially by the rock and blues guitar and bass heroes of that era, his range of influences steadily grew to include jazz, Motown and R&B while remaining firmly planted in the blues.

 Sign up to hear upcoming shows, albums, and events.